 NATO-Russia relations: the facts

-Since Russia began its illegal military intervention in Ukraine, Russian officials have accused NATO of a series of mythical provocations, threats and hostile actions stretching back over 25 years.
+Since Russia began its aggressive actions against Ukraine, Russian officials have accused NATO of a series of threats and hostile actions.
 This webpage sets out the facts.

 - NATO's Cooperation with Russia